kaiewiggins/kaiewiggins.github.io/_posts/2017-02-03-TGOoH-CH10-Laundry-and-other-chores.md

 category: tgooh
 ---

-TGOoH 10: Laundry and other chores

 There were no survivors.

 Except for us, of course.
 Henry checked the wreckage, but he’d hesitated too long with me, and none of the others survived the attack.
 I didn’t look.
 I may not like being around people, but I wouldn’t wish that kind of torment on even my least favourite co-workers.

-He limped back to where I sat, after, and helped me up without a word.
+He limped back to where I sat, after, without a word.
 His lips were pressed bloodless white, but they quirked up at the corners for my sake, a sad attempt at friendliness.

 “I’m sorry,” I said, in a voice raw from screaming.
 It's not something I say, but just then, that seemed irrelevant.